City Council Meetings and Documents

 When hard copies of handouts or exhibits are submitted at a meeting, 10 copies should be provided.

 For any testimony or comments submitted electronically by noon the day of a meeting or hearing, the City Clerk will share the material with the Council and City Manager, and include it in the official record of the meeting or hearing.
 Later comments will be shared, but may not be shared until the next day.

 Although email comments sent to firstname.lastname@example.org are accepted and shared with the City Council and City Manager, residents are encouraged to use the public comment form which helps staff to track comments received.

 ADA Compliance Notice

 The City of Takoma Park is committed to ensuring that individuals with disabilities are able to fully participate in public meetings.
-Anyone with a disability who 1) wishes to receive auxiliary aids, services, or accommodations at a City of Takoma Park public meeting or public hearing; or 2) cannot attend a public meeting but would like to record an audio comment to be played during the public comment period of the meeting, is invited to contact Jason Damweber, Deputy City Manager, at firstname.lastname@example.org or 301-891-7202 at least 48 hours in advance.
+Anyone with a disability who wishes to receive auxiliary aids, services, or accommodations at a City of Takoma Park public meeting or public hearing is invited to contact Jessie Carpenter, City Clerk, at email@example.com or 301-891-7267 at least 48 hours in advance.

 City Council agendas and agenda items for current calendar year meetings are published on the current and past meeting agenda page.
 Agenda packets are typically posted eight days before a meeting.

 The City Clerk publishes a four-week projection of City Council meeting agendas and City Council Meeting Calendar.

 Archived and current City Council meetings and special events can be viewed on the City Council Video page.